IELTS Cue Card Sample 452 - A time when you stayed far away from your home

 3. Sleeping by the side of mom is my favourite but recently I had to stay out of my home for some unwanted reasons.
 I was guilty of committing some crimes at home.
 I forged the sign of my dad while submitting the exam copies and when the matter was exposed, I left the home for 10 days.
 I took shelter to friend’s home here in Auckland and he did not inform it to anyone.
 I just ate, slept and played computer games.
 I also deactivated my Facebook profile.
 Later, I came back home and it was a sad event for me.
 My parents were almost mad and they forgave me about the misdeed too.

-4. Last year, I had a job of a trainer and had to stay away from home for the purpose.
+4. Last year, I had the job of a trainer and had to stay away from home for the purpose.
 I went to Malaysia to train up some people on software development skills.
 I stayed for about two weeks there.
-During this time, I had to remain busy with preparation of training materials and use them in the training sessions.
+During this time, I had to remain busy with the preparation of training materials and use them in the training sessions.
 It was an interesting experience for me.
 In fact, this was the very first out of the country trip for me and I felt excited.
 And I also gained huge experience from this trip too.

-5. Attending a study tour is enjoyable and when you are to stay away from home for a couple weeks, the enjoyment doubles.
+5. Attending a study tour is enjoyable and when you are to stay away from home for a couple of weeks, the enjoyment doubles.
 I went to a study tour from my college last month at the National Park in Utah and spent two weeks at a stretch.
 It was a different sort of study tour and the university authority had to take special permission to arrange it.
 We had lots of fun, and real-life activities.
 And I will say, this was the greatest adventure of my life.
 I enjoyed every minute of the tour that led me away from my home.

 If you prepare for this cue card you should be able to answer the following cue cards as well: